felipebz/zpa/README.md

     ./gradlew test -Pit

-By default the tests will be executed using SonarQube 8.9 LTS.
+By default, the tests will be executed using SonarQube 8.9 LTS.
 You can change the SonarQube version using the property `sonar.runtimeVersion`, passing the specific version or one of `LATEST_RELEASE[8.9]` (for SonarQube 8.9.x LTS), `LATEST_RELEASE` (latest official release) or `DEV` (unstable version, in development):

     ./gradlew test -Pit -Dsonar.runtimeVersion=9.0